-Database Access: You can access the PTAPP online database here: https://ptapp.unh.edu/
+Database Access: You can access the PTAP online database here: https://ptapp.unh.edu/

-If you are a PTAPP municipal partner please see instructions for use here: PTAPP Participant Instructions
+If you are a PTAP municipal partner please see instructions for use here: PTAP Participant Instructions

-If you need detailed instructions on how to use the database you can download them here: PTAPP Database Instructions
+If you need detailed instructions on how to use the database you can download them here: PTAP Database Instructions

 The Great Bay estuary and its tributaries are becoming increasingly polluted (PREP, 2013, DES, 2014).
 Due to declining water quality in Great Bay and other water bodies, Great Bay watershed communities currently face regulatory requirements to improve water quality such as Administrative Orders of Consent and MS4 stormwater permits.
 These requirements necessitate tracking of NPS control projects designed to mitigate and reduce pollutants entering Great Bay and accounting for the pollutant load reductions achieve.
 The majority of pollutants in the bay originate from sources of pollution spread across the watershed rather than municipal wastewater treatment facilities.
 These sources of pollution are called non-point sources of pollution (NPS) and consist of septic systems, fertilizers and air pollution (PREP, 2013, DES, 2014).
 Stormwater from impervious cover (IC), such as roads and parking lots, is a major pathway for NPS pollutants.

 Tracking and accounting for pollutant load reductions achieved through various NPS control projects is challenging.
 Some communities have initiated steps to develop tracking systems; however, regional consensus has not been reached on accounting or tracking methods.
 Communities in the region agree that regional coordination on tracking and accounting is needed and would be beneficial; however, implementation resources are limited.